Last Updated on April 19, 2022 by Grow with Bovees

 You can use the potting soil in your outdoor garden.
 This will help to add more organic matter and volume to your outdoor herb garden soil.

 However, take care not to till your garden to mix the potting soil with the soil in the garden as this can disturb things in your garden.
 Simply allow it to mix with the garden soil over a year or two.

 Put It into the Compost Pit

-You can add the bad potting soil to your compost bin or pit instead of throwing it away.
+Many potting soils that have gone bad can be added to your compost pile or pit instead of throwing it away.
 This will help to add organic matter and volume to it.
-Just spreading it on the compost heap will help to recycle the potting mix even after it expires.
+Just shoveling it on the compost heap will help to recycle the potting mix even after it expires.

 Add It to the Worm Bin

-If you’re in the process of setting up a worm bin and need some materials like wet newspaper, soil, etc. to make it functional, then you can use old expired potting soil for your worm bin.
+If you’re in the process of making your own compost or setting up a worm bin and need some materials like wet newspaper, soil, etc. to make it functional, then you can use old expired potting soil for your worm bin.